-Are you ready to embrace a healthier lifestyle, explore sobriety, or simply take a break from alcohol?
+Are you ready to embrace a healthier lifestyle, explore sobriety, or simply take a break from alcohol in 2025?
 You’re not alone!
 Across the globe, there are numerous national and international days, months, and movements dedicated to promoting alcohol-free living.

-Whether you’re looking to challenge yourself for a month, support a loved one, or raise awareness about alcohol-related issues, this article covers everything you need to know.
+If you want to challenge yourself for a month, support a loved one, or raise awareness about alcohol-related issues, this article has everything you need to know.

-Keep reading to discover 12 essential dates that can help you on your journey—plus, I’ll be linking to some free no-alcohol trackers you can use to stay on track!
+So, keep reading to discover 13 essential dates that can help you on your journey—plus, I’ll be linking to some free no-alcohol trackers you can use to stay on track!

 Dry January